NCOMING PRINCIPAL TO VISIT MSK

 A variety of clubs start up at different times throughout the school year depending on student and staff interests.
 Below is a list of current clubs.
 We will announce new club opportunities as they happen both in this weekly bulletin and through student announcements during the school day.
 Stay tuned!

-For complete information about this and future outings please go to https://sites.google.com/a/rsu21.net/outing-club/
+For complete information about planned outings please go to the MSK website at https://sites.google.com/a/rsu21.net/outing-club/

 ART OPEN STUDIO